LeoZzzzxD/systems_of_nonlinear_algebraic_equations/README.md

-The functions is given in the file, starting at line 4.
+The functions has given in the file, starting at line 4.